Lavaburn/sensu-check-status-metric-mutator/README.md

   - nixwiz/sensu-check-status-metric-mutator
 ```

-This mutator would then be referenced by your metrics hqndler definition.
+This mutator would then be referenced by your metrics handler definition.

 ```yml
 ---